Maria-Papa/PHP-Workshop/README.md

 > 💡 **Tip:** As you complete each phase, follow the navigation links at the bottom of each file to move to the next phase.

-Once you’ve read the instructions in a phase (e.g. `phase_1.md`), go back to your Laravel project and implement the tasks described.
+Once you’ve read the instructions in a phase, go back to your Laravel project and implement the tasks described.

 > 🔁 **Remember:** Commit your changes regularly to your `master` branch to keep track of your progress and ensure you don’t lose work.